FAQ

 • Confirm your pathway.
 Know your certification (BCBA or BCaBA), which BACB standards you are following (2022 or 2027), and whether you are doing supervised or concentrated fieldwork.
 This determines every compliance rule that applies to you.

 • Establish your supervisory relationship.
-Your supervisor must be a qualified BCBA or BCaBA supervisor and you need a formal agreement in place before hours start counting.
+Your supervisor must meet the BACB's supervisor qualification requirements for your certification, and you need a formal agreement in place before hours start counting.

 • Set up your tracking system.
 Whether you use a dedicated tracker or a spreadsheet, start from day one.
 Retroactively reconstructing hours from memory is one of the most common reasons for verification problems.